Let me guide you to Brazil, a country that should be on everyone’s bucket list and that I’ve started to explore by travelling the South.

 Brazil is far too big and diverse to be visited in only four weeks.

 The country’s geography varies from rain forests in the Amazonas in the north to hills and mountains in the south.
-And of course, there are the endless shores along the Atlantic ocean were most of the bigger cities are located.
+And of course, there are the endless shores along the Atlantic ocean where most of the bigger cities are located.

-While 93 percent of the Atlantic coastal rain forest is destroyed, the tropical rain forest of the Amazonas is one of the world’s largest jungles.
+While 93 percent of the Atlantic coastal rainforest is destroyed, the tropical rainforest of the Amazonas is one of the world’s largest jungles.